yixindu1573/Recursive-Image-Dehazing-via-Perceptually-Optimized-Generative-Adversarial-Network-POGAN/README.md

     python main.py

-If find the code useful, please consider cite our work:
+If you find the code useful, please consider cite our work:

     @inproceedings{du2019recursive,